Social class: Effect on the population

 Similar data about New York is also available for life expectancy, average income per capita, income distribution, median income mobility for people who grew up poor, share with a bachelor's degree or higher.

 In class societies, the lower classes systematically receive lower-quality education and care.
 There are more explicit effects where those within the higher class actively demonize parts of the lower-class population.

 Theoretical models

 Definitions of social classes reflect a number of sociological perspectives, informed by anthropology, economics, psychology and sociology.
 The major perspectives historically have been Marxism and structural functionalism.
 The common stratum model of class divides society into a simple hierarchy of working class, middle class and upper class.
 Within academia, two broad schools of definitions emerge: those aligned with 20th-century sociological stratum models of class society and those aligned with the 19th-century historical materialist economic models of the Marxists and anarchists.

 Another distinction can be drawn between analytical concepts of social class, such as the Marxist and Weberian traditions, as well as the more empirical traditions such as socioeconomic status approach, which notes the correlation of income, education and wealth with social outcomes without necessarily implying a particular theory of social structure.
+Some interpretations of class have been criticized as essentialist.